evanhl7/stockchart/README.md

 * Signal line is the 9-period EMA of the MACD line.
 * MACD histogram (MACD - Signal) is also computed.

+### How to Access

+* The deployed online version is on https://jumpypixels.com/stockchart

 ## License

 This project is open-source and free to use for educational or personal analysis purposes.